|

 Read – INFOGRAPHIC: 6 Differences between Multi-Channel, Cross Channel and Omnichannel Marketing

-Whether it is ordering for food, hailing a cab, or making quick payments, smartphones have simplified the lives of people.
+Whether it is ordering food, hailing a cab, or making quick payments, smartphones have simplified the lives of people.
 That’s why it does not come as a surprise when Lisa Gevelber, Google’s VP of Marketing, said that 96% of the users reach out to their smartphone to find answers and 70% of the smartphone users turn to their device before making an in-store purchase.
-If you have not paid attention to mobile apps, you are probably losing out on a lot of potential customers.
+If you have not paid attention to mobile apps, you are probably losing out on many potential customers.
 A mobile app plays a pivotal role in your omnichannel marketing strategy.
 However, with an average of 30 mobile apps downloaded on your customer’s smartphone, grabbing their attention can be quite challenging.

 There are four ways in which you can center your omnichannel marketing around mobile apps for different customer phases: